nickkuijpers/laravel-custom-post-manager/README.md

 You will be able to create a user interface for content management in minutes.

+> :warning: This is still a work in progress, and breaking changes may be introduced.

 ## Impression

 | ![Impression 1](https://niku-solutions.nl/laravel-niku-cms/impression1.png)  | ![Impression 2](https://niku-solutions.nl/laravel-niku-cms/impression2.png)  | ![Impression 3](https://niku-solutions.nl/laravel-niku-cms/impression3.png)  | ![Impression 4](https://niku-solutions.nl/laravel-niku-cms/impression4.png)  |